bshepherdson/risque16/assembly.md

 | `BLE label` | 1 or 2 | Branch if `Z` set, or `N` and `V` differ (signed less than or equal) |

 Instruction pre-fetching assumes branches will succeed, so they take 1 cycle on success.
 They cost 2 cycles when they fail.
+They also cost 2 cycles when they need the long form.
+Failure in the long form still only costs 2; the extra word doesn't need to be read on failure.

 All of these (except `BX` and `BLX`) take either a relative offset or an absolute address in the next word.
-Assemblers should take care of this on their own, but programmers should be aware of this.
-(The encoding is to set the relative branch to 0, and make the next word the absolute target address.)
+Assemblers should take care of this, but but programmers should be aware of it.
+(The encoding is to set the relative branch to -1, and make the next word the absolute target address.)

 #### On Returns